ciph-io/ciph-core/doc/ecosystem.md

 When chatting on the Ciph platform users can block messages from other users.

-When a user is blocked both the user id and the IP address that was blocked is recorded.
+When a user is blocked both the user id and the IP address that was blocked are recorded.

 If a user id or IP address has recieved a high proportion of blocks from other